39 Places to Visit in Puerto Rico in 2023 (By a Local)

 Old San Juan is full of history, food, and culture.
-In a relatively small area, you will find many of the things to do in Puerto Rico that are top of my list of stuff tourists shouldn’t miss in a visit to Puerto Rico.
+In this relatively small area, you will find many of the most popular things to do in Puerto Rico.

 El Yunque National Forest

-The Rio Camuy Caves are one of the natural wonders you can visit in the country and it opened only recently after the recovery from Hurricane Maria.
-The Rio Camuy Cave system was created by the Camuy River, the third-longest subterranean river in the world.
+The Rio Camuy Caves are one of the unique places to see in Puerto Rico.
+The Rio Camuy Caves were created by the Camuy River, the third-longest subterranean river in the world.
 The cave system sports 220 caves and caverns with massive stalactites and stalagmites that will impress any traveler.

 Playa Flamenco, Culebra

-👉 Don’t want to stay in Culebra overnight?
-If you’re staying in San Juan and want to enjoy Flamenco Beach without staying overnight on Culebra, you can book this Culebra day trip Catamaran from Fajardo to visit Playa Flamenco and get back the same day.
-They even offer pick-up from some hotels in San Juan!
+👉 Don’t want to stay in Isla Culebra overnight?
+If you’re staying in San Juan you can take a day trip to Flamenco Beach by booking this Culebra day trip Catamaran from Fajardo.
+They even offer pick-up from some hotels in San Juan, Puerto Rico!

 Castillo San Felipe del Morro